Steve-Kirby/Steve-Kirby.github.io/Coursework-Year1.md

   </div>
   <div class="col-xs-6">
     <h3>Assignment 5 - Debugging PreWritten Code</h3>
-    <p>The Code we were given had been written specifically for the purpose of testing and debugging with injected issues.</p>
+    <p>The code we were given had been written specifically for the purpose of testing and debugging, it had issues injected purposefully.</p>
   </div>
 </div>